NIFTy-PPL/J-UBIK/paper/paper.md

 noise statistics (e.g., Poissonian or Gaussian).
 It also enables users to define diverse correlation structures for various sky components.
 Additionally, J-UBIK includes implementations for several instruments.
-Currently, it supports Chandra, eROSITA pointings, and James Webb Space Telescope (JWST) observations, with plans to expand this list as the user base grows.
+Currently, it supports Chandra, eROSITA pointings, and JWST observations, with plans to expand this list as the user base grows.
 This expansion will provide users with a diverse set of accessible inference algorithms for various instruments.
 Ultimately J-UBIK enables the user, through Bayesian